TensorMethodsInStatistics/Essay/README.md

 ### 4.5 Numerical Experiments for Tensor Completion

 [data.mat](data.mat) is the Monkey Brain Machine Interface dataset from [5].
 [stemcell_post_trans.mat](stemcell_post_trans.mat) is the Stem Cell dataset used the tensor completion numerical experiment.
 The raw data may be found [here](Post-transplant%20data_anonymised.xlsx) and the pre-processing is done in [TensorProcessingFinal.Rmd](TensorProcessingFinal.Rmd).
+We only focused on individuals with more than 30 blood tests as those with less would have continued to have their blood tested at a different centre.
+We focus on the three measurements of Haemoglobin, Platelet Count and Neutrophils most important to haematologists in research related to engraftment (the process where transplanted cells begin to multiply).

 - [CompletionSynthetic.m](CompletionSynthetic.m) contains the codes for Tensor Completion on synthetic data.
 We use the Tensor Toolbox [3] to generate synthetic low-rank tensors.
 - [DR_TR_monkey.m](DR_TR_monkey.m) contains the codes for the implementation of Douglas-Rachford Tensor Completion and SiLRTCnr on the Monkey BMI dataset [5].